 Liquidity risk is the risk that the Corporation will not be able to meet its financial obligations as they become payable.
 The Corporation's approach to managing liquidity is to ensure, as much as possible, that it will have sufficient cash or cash equivalents to pay its obligations when due, under both normal and unusual conditions and without incurring unacceptable costs, relinquishment of properties or risking harm to the Corporation's reputation.
-However, the Corporation's current cash balance of \$1.5 million does not allow for meeting its current obligations, thereby requiring additional funding to continue providing working capital for the Bahar project and corporate purposes.
+However, the Corporation's current cash balance of \$1.4 million does not allow for meeting its current obligations, thereby requiring additional funding to continue providing working capital for the Bahar project and corporate purposes.
 The timing or likelihood of such funding is uncertain.

-The Corporation's existing financial liabilities for the three and nine months ended September 30, 2016 arose primarily from corporate obligations related to its participation in the Bahar Energy venture.
-The Corporation's venture is producing, developing and exploring oil and gas properties which require extensive capital investments.
-The recovery of the Corporation's investment in the venture is dependent upon the venture's ability to complete the development of properties, which includes meeting the related financing requirements.
-The 2016 Work Plan and Budget ("WP&B") for ERDPSA reflects a positive cash flow generated for the Bahar Project.
+The Corporation's existing financial liabilities for the three months and year ended December 31, 2016 arose primarily from corporate obligations related to its participation in the Bahar Energy joint venture.
+The Corporation's joint venture is producing, developing and exploring oil and gas properties which require extensive capital investments.
+The recovery of the Corporation's investment in the joint venture is dependent upon the joint venture's ability to complete the development of properties, which includes meeting the related financing requirements.
+The 2017 Work Plan and Budget ("WP&B") for ERDPSA reflects a positive cash flow generated for the Bahar Project.
 Based on this estimate, the Corporation has not made additional funding commitments for the year.

-As at September 30, 2016 the Corporation had raised additional funds to complete the acquisition of the 66.67% interest in Bahar Energy, restructure debt obligations with its lenders and for working capital purposes.
+During the year ended December 31, 2016 the Corporation raised additional funds to complete the acquisition of the 66.67% interest in Bahar Energy, restructure debt obligations with its lenders and for working capital purposes.
 The Acquisition and Restructuring Transactions triples the reserves base of the Corporation, significantly reduces debt obligations, but results in a substantial increase in the common shares outstanding.
 The Corporation will continue to seek funding sources to provide working capital for the Bahar Project and corporate purposes.
 The Corporation will also seek borrowing opportunities to replace its senior debt with a lower financing cost facility.
 Should market conditions improve, the Corporation will also evaluate the potential for equity placement to replace some or all of its debt obligations.